oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 <details><summary><b>Explaining the service concept in Kubernetes</b></summary>

 A service effectively defines a logical endpoint that has a internal dns name inside the cluster and a virtual IP address bound to that name to enable communication to a service.
-It's also internal load balancer in that if there are multiple pods for a service it will switch between the pods, and also will remove pods from it's load balancer if they are not operating properly (We'll look at this side of a service later on.)
+It's also internal load balancer in that if there are multiple pods for a service it will switch between the pods, and also will remove pods from it's load balancer if they are not operating properly (We'll look at this side of a service later on).

 Services determine what pods they will talk to using selectors.
 Each pod had meta data comprised of multiple name / value pairs that can be searched on (e.g. type=dev, type=test, type=production, app=stockmanager etc.) The service has a set of labels it will match on (within the namespace) and gets the list of pods that match from Kubernetes and uses that information to setup the DNS and the virtual IP address that's behind the DNS name.
 The Kubernetes system uses a round robin load balancing algorithm to distribute requests if there are multiple pods with matching labels that are able to accept requests (more on that later)

-Services can be exposed externally via load balancer on a specific port (the type field is LoadBalancer) or can be mapped on to an external to the cluster port (basically it's randomly assigned when the type is NodePort) but by default are only visible inside the cluster (or if the type is ClusterIP.)
+Services can be exposed externally via load balancer on a specific port (the type field is LoadBalancer) or can be mapped on to an external to the cluster port (basically it's randomly assigned when the type is NodePort) but by default are only visible inside the cluster (or if the type is ClusterIP).
 In this case we're going to be using ingress to provide the access to the services from the outside world so we'll not use a load balancer.

 The helidon-kubernetes/base-kubernetes/servicesClusterIP.yaml file defined the services for us.
 Below is the definition of the storefront service (the file also defines the stock manager and zipkin servcies as well)